DavidAnson/markdownlint-cli2/README.md

 - Settings in this file apply to the directory it is in and all subdirectories
 - Settings **override** those applied by any versions of this file in a parent directory (up to the current directory).
-- If `jsonc` and `json` files are present in the same directory, the `jsonc` version takes precedence.
 - To merge the settings of these files or share configuration, use the `extends` property (documented in the link above).
 - Both file types support comments in JSON.